We're available for media enquiries

 Working on a story?

-We're happy to provide commentary, connect you with student voices, or supply background on AI topics relevant to Aotearoa.
+We're happy to provide commentary, connect you with student voices, or supply background on AI topics relevant to Wellington.

 media@vicai.org.nz